Tatarbunary Uprising: Soviet–Romanian relations

 After World War I relations between Romania and Soviet Russia were tense.
 Since 1918 there were numerous bilateral meetings in Copenhagen, Warsaw, Genoa, and other locations but no consensus could be reached.
 The Soviets saw Bessarabia as an annexed province and considered the decision of union with Romania as imposed by the occupying Romanian Army.
 Moreover, historians from both countries intensely debated the treaty with the Soviet Rumcherod in 1918 that required withdrawal of the Romanian Army from Bessarabia but which both countries failed to respect.
-The legitimacy of the Sfatul Țării was also brought into question, although the only contested decision is the unification act.
+The legitimacy of the Sfatul Țării was also brought into question, although the only contested decision was the unification act.

 In December 1923, the sixth Conference of the Balkan Communist Federation adopted a resolution condemning what was called "Romania's expansionist nature".
 The Romanian state was accused that in 1918, taking advantage of Russia's weakness, it attached "large parts of other nations that achieved a superior political, economical and cultural level".
 It also says that, because of this, "the nationalities in Bessarabia, Bukovina, Dobrudja and Transylvania undertook a fight for self-determination".
 The documents adopted at the conference mentions that the internal policies of the bourgeois states in the Balkans after World War I suffered a failure and in order to resolve the problem they proposed the right of self-determination.

 Between March 27 and April 2, 1924 negotiations took place in Vienna in order to relieve Soviet-Romanian relations.
 Romania did not recognize the newly constituted USSR and the countries had no diplomatic relations.
-The Romanian delegation was led by C.Langa-Răşcanu and the Soviets were led by N.N.Krestinsky.
+The Romanian delegation was led by Constantin Langa-Rășcanu and the Soviets were led by Nikolay Krestinsky.
 The Soviet delegation immediately raised the Bessarabian question and diplomat Maxim Litvinov presented a plan to conduct a plebiscite in Bessarabia.
 The Romanian government rejected the referendum, viewing it as a Soviet public relations campaign.
-Langa-Răşcanu claimed that in the entire Soviet Union there never was any kind of plebiscite, citing Leon Trotsky.
+Langa-Rășcanu claimed that in the entire Soviet Union there never was any kind of plebiscite, citing Leon Trotsky.
 The Romanian delegation also insisted that the "eminent character" in Bessarabia is Romanian and that the population had "repeated acts of self-determination that make the plebiscite proposition a futile and offending request".
 On April 2, 1924, the Romanian delegation rejected the Soviet proposal and ceased negotiations with the Soviet Union.